 Spaying/Castrating: All cats over the age of 4 months will be neutered.
 This is carried out at Donaldson’s vets.
 Prior consent must be sought as we have to gain authorisation.
 Kittens younger than 4 months will go out with a neutering voucher valid at any branch of Donaldson vets.

 Holidays/Unforseen circumstances: If you are going on holiday or cannot keep our animals for whatever reason, we would ask that you give us at least 2 weeks’ notice.
 We do not have spare capacity and cannot move kittens at a moment’s notice, except in the case of sudden, serious illness or accident to the fosterer or their immediate family.

-Advertising and Marketing: Please forward details and close up pictures of kittens of 6 weeks and older, and cats in your care, to Hannah Cannon who will ensure the are advertised for adoption.
+Advertising and Marketing: Please forward details and close up pictures of kittens of 6 weeks and older, and cats in your care, to Michelle Grey who will ensure they are advertised for adoption.
 If you want to put posts on our Facebook page, Friends of Heronbank Rescue about your kittens, please join and you will then be able to add pictures and stories highlighting their characters.

 Disputes: Any disputes with new owners after the kitten or cat has left your care should be referred to Lindsay Smith .
 Do not enter into any discussion with the people concerned.

 Cat Bites: Even the most domesticated cat can bite in stressful situations.
 Cat bites can be very unpleasant and Medical attention should be sought immediately.